 3.4.
-NAGIVATING THE SETUP MENU
+NAVIGATING THE SETUP MENU

 To enter the on-screen menu system, press the SETUP key.
-This will bring you to the main Setup menu where you can use the \uparrow & \downarrow keys to move up and down the list of available sub menus.
+This will bring you to the main Setup menu where you can use the $\uparrow \& \downarrow$ keys to move up and down the list of available sub-menus.
 Top level menu items are displayed on the front panel in UPPERCASE (and are shown in this manual in UPPERCASE ITALICS.)
-Once you have chosen the desired sub menu, press the SELECT key to select the next menu level.
+Once you have chosen the desired sub-menu, press the SELECT key to select the next menu level.

-Once in a sub menu, there may be another menu layer that will be displayed in Title Case (and shown in this manual as Title Case Italics).
-If there is another set of menu choices, (indicated by the -> symbol) use the \uparrow & \downarrow keys to select the desired menu item and press the SELECT key.
+Once in a sub-menu, there may be another menu layer that will be displayed in Title Case (and shown in this manual as Title Case Italics).
+If there is another set of menu choices, (indicated by the -> symbol) use the $\uparrow \& \downarrow$ keys to select the desired menu item and press the SELECT key.
 Continue this process until you get to the bottom of the menu tree where the list of parameters to be adjusted is displayed in lower case (and shown in this manual as lower case italics).

-To adjust any parameter, use the \uparrow & \downarrow keys to move up or down to the desired parameter.
+To adjust any parameter, use the $\uparrow \& \downarrow$ keys to move up or down to the desired parameter.
 To view the possible values for that item, press the SELECT key.
 The current value for that parameter will be shown with an asterisk () on the left.
-Pressing the \uparrow & \downarrow keys allows you to show the possible values for the selected menu item.
-The various menu values that are not currently selected will NOT have the asterisk showing.
+Pressing the $\uparrow \& \downarrow$ keys enables the user to show the possible values for the selected menu item.
+The various menu values that are not currently selected will NOT display the asterisk.
 When you have stopped at the desired value, press the SELECT key to save your selection.
 The asterisk will be shown to the left of the parameter value indicating that it is the current value.
 To move up one level in the menu press the SETUP key.

-You can select other parameters from that sub menu by using the \uparrow & \downarrow keys, followed by the SELECT key.
+You can select other parameters from that sub-menu by using the $\uparrow \& \downarrow$ keys, followed by the SELECT key.
 Alternatively, you can move up one menu item by pressing the SETUP key.